survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Obfuscating output

-To make it more tricky for third parties to use your code, [obfuscator-loader](https://github.com/javascript-obfuscator/obfuscator-loader) can be applied.
+To make it more tricky for third parties to use your code, use [webpack-obfuscator](https://www.npmjs.com/package/webpack-obfuscator).
 Although protecting code is difficult when it's shared with the client, the code can be made much harder to use.

 ## Conclusion